kamiya10/eslint-plugin-pretty-import/README.md

   when sorted by count: `{a, b, c, d, e}` before `{z}`
 - **CSS at the bottom** - Styles are makeup, logic is bone structure.
 Bone structure first
-- **Rivers preserve flow** - Side effects maintain their original position to preserve JavaScript execution order
+- **Preserve flow** - Side effects maintain their original position to preserve JavaScript execution order

 Is this objectively correct?
 No. Is this how imports look best to me?